 Mormon Answers: Who were the Mormon Danites?
 What Role Did They Play in the 1838 "Mormon War"?

-This page deals with several common allegations and questions about the band of "Danites" in Missouri in 1838 and reviews the relevant history of that era.
+This page discusses several common allegations and questions about the band of "Danites" in Missouri in 1838 and reviews the relevant history of that era.
 It is another page in the suite of Frequently Asked Questions About Latter-day Saint Beliefs.
 This is the personal work of Jeff Lindsay.
 Though he is a member of the Church, Jeff's work does not necessarily reflect official LDS doctrine and has not been commissioned or endorsed by The Church of Jesus Christ of Latter-day Saints.

 Mormanity is my LDS blog.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.